Estradiol enanthate: Availability

-EEn is also available in Canada in combination with estradiol benzoate and testosterone enantate for veterinary use as Uni-Bol.
+EEn is also available in Canada in combination with estradiol benzoate and testosterone enanthate for veterinary use as Uni-Bol.

 Usage

 EEn/DHPA is the most widely used combined injectable contraceptive in Latin America.
 It was estimated in 1995 that EEn/DHPA was used as a combined injectable contraceptive in Latin America by at least 1 million women.
 However, combined injectable contraceptives like EEn/DHPA are unlikely to constitute a large proportion of total contraceptive use in the countries in which they are available.